mburolla/siu-java-spring-boot-da-1/assignments.md

 This endpoint allows the API to keep track of a person's workouts.
 Be sure to create a table that links to the memberId.

-# Ex 19.
-405 Method Not Allowed
+# Ex.
+19 405 Method Not Allowed
 Tired of seeing this error in Postman?
 Me too!

 Start a new IntelliJ project and create a Java commandline tool that creates a function signature